HealthInfo Canterbury

-It's a good idea to think about advance care planning before you become seriously ill or injured.
-It's especially important if you have a terminal condition, are very frail or have strong opinions about how and where you want to be treated at the end of your life.
+It is a good idea to think about advance care planning before you become seriously ill or injured.
+It is especially important if you have a terminal condition or are very frail.
+It is also important if you have strong opinions about how and where you want to be treated at the end of your life.

-A person creates an advance care plan while they're still able to decide what they want in the future.
+A person creates an advance care plan while they are still able to decide what they want in the future.

-If a person doesn't have an advance care plan and can't make decisions for themselves any more, their doctor (usually their GP) can create a medical care guidance plan for them.
+If a person does not have an advance care plan and can no longer make decisions for themselves, their doctor (usually their GP) can create a medical care guidance plan for them.

-Your GP, practice nurse or specialist team can explain to you the details of medical treatments for the very ill or injured and talk you through the benefits and risks of these treatments.
-If you wish, they can lodge your advance care plan on your electronic health record, to be shared with other clinicians if and when it's needed.
-For example, if you're seriously injured or unwell and in hospital.
+Your general practice team or specialist team can explain to you the details of medical treatments for the very ill or injured.
+They can also talk you through the benefits and risks of these treatments.
+If you wish, they can lodge your advance care plan on your electronic health record, to be shared with other health professionals if it is needed.
+For example, if you are seriously injured or unwell and in hospital.

-Your advance care plan will only be used if you aren't capable of making your own decisions and speaking for yourself.
+Your advance care plan will only be used if you are not capable of making your own decisions and speaking for yourself.

 You can do advance care planning a step at a time and at your own pace.
 The important steps are thinking about and talking about your wishes, writing them down and sharing them.